Figurative Language in English Literature

 - An owl is used to represent wisdom.

-- Shakespeare symbolizes world in a word stage.
+- Shakespeare symbolizes the world in a world stage.

 Epigram is a short pity saying expressing antithetical ideas or exciting surprise is called epigram